muhhx/Vanilla-Ecommerce-Frontend/README.md

 - ***Note:** more tools and technologies were used in the server API for this application, where you can check it [here](https://github.com/muhhx/Vanilla-Ecommerce-Backend)*

 ## Functionality guide
-- Navigate through our products, filter them based on your needs and interests, find the one you like, add to the cart (and to your list of favorite products), checkout and buy it using your credit cart!
+- Navigate through our products, filter them based on your needs and interests, find the one you like, add it to the cart (and to your list of favorite products), checkout, and buy it using your credit cart!
-- In the Menu, you can navigate throught the many collections and learn more about them, see their information, look book images, and even their products
+- In the Menu, you can navigate through the many collections and learn more about them, see their information, Look Book images, and even their products
 - Basic user experience functionalities
   - Responsive Interface for all screens
   - Theme switcher for dark and light mode